 US GAAP Technical Update (2 days)

-This two-day course examines recent and likely future developments in US financial reporting and accounting research applications.
-The programme provides a technical update on US GAAP.
-The programme has been specifically developed to bring experienced preparers and users of financial statements up-to-date with developments that have occurred during the past 12 months, as well as other recently-effective and impending pronouncements.
-Technical update coverage includes new and proposed FASB Accounting Standards Updates, recent SEC issues, and FASB agenda projects.
-The programme also includes a discussion of trends in recent SEC comment letters.
+This two-day course examines recent and future developments in US financial reporting and accounting research applications.
+The program provides a technical update on US GAAP.
+It has been specifically developed to update experienced preparers and users of financial statements on developments that have recently occurred, as well as other recently effective and impending pronouncements.
+Technical update coverage includes new and proposed FASB Accounting Standards Updates, recent SEC issues, the Dodd-Frank Act, and FASB agenda projects.
+The program also includes a discussion of trends in recent SEC comment letters.

 This course answers questions such as: